-The site is rectangular in shape with 100 feet of frontage on Tres Nogales and a depth of 120 feet on the eastern and western property lines.
-It contains a total area of 12,000 square feet (0.28 acres).
+The site is somewhat irregular in shape with 103.94 feet of frontage on Tres Nogales.
+The property has a depth of 120 feet on the eastern property line and 145.14 feet on the western property line and a width of 187.50 feet on the northern property line.
+It contains a total area of 18,540 square feet (0.43 acres).
 Tres Nogales is a two-lane, asphalt-paved residential street with no concrete curbs or sidewalks.
 No traffic count is available for Tres Nogales in the area of the subject property.
 The topography of this site is mostly level, with the immediate area sloping in a westerly direction.
-Properties bordering the subject property include the Rillito River Park to the north, residential uses and low density industrial uses to the south and east, and a vacant lot to the west.
+Properties bordering the subject property include the Rillito River Park to the north, residential uses, vacant lots, and low density industrial uses to the south and east, and a railroad followed by I-10 to the west.

 Utilities available to the property include electric (Tucson Electric Power Company), telephone (CenturyLink), and water (Tucson Water).
 Public sewer is not available to the property.
 While public sewer is available further to the east in Tres Nogales, the topography is sloping to the west and the subject property is lower in grade than the existing sewer line.
 Therefore, development of the subject property with public sewer would likely require the development of a lift station, which would increase costs significantly and would not be financially feasible.
-Therefore, the property would most likely be developed with a private septic system.
-While the subject property does not meet current size requirements for septic systems, it is probable that a variance could be granted to allow for septic system development on the subject property.
+Therefore, the property does not meet current size requirements for septic system.
+While the subject property does not meet current size requirements for septic system development on the subject property.
 It is noted that a double lot on the south side of Tres Nogales was recently developed with two manufactured homes with septic systems despite not meeting minimum size requirements for septic systems.
 Therefore, this analysis is based on an assumption that a variance would be granted to develop the subject property with a septic system.

 According to FEMA Flood Insurance Rate Map 04019C1666L, dated June 16, 2011, the land is located in a floodplain with a designation of Zone AE.
 The property is also located within a local floodplain area, within the Ruthrauff Basin Special Study area.
 Based on conversations with Pima County Flood Control, the available information indicates that the flood depths are approximately one foot in this area.
 Therefore, it is probable that a building could be developed on the property.
 Any building would have to be elevated one foot above flood levels.
 However, a hydrology study would be needed to determine flood depths and confirm if a residence could be developed on the property.
 The property is in a seismic zone which is considered to have a low probability of seismic activity.
 There are no known easements or encumbrances that adversely affect the subject property.